-A survey of the special education area for majors and non-majors, designed to acquaint the student with the special needs of learners categorized under all areas of exceptionality.
-Introduces methods for identifying, planning, and working effectively with exceptional children in the regular classroom.
+A survey of the special education area for majors and non-majors, designed to acquaint the student with the diverse needs of learners categorized under all areas of exceptionality.
+Introduces methods for identifying, planning, and working effectively with children with disabilities in the regular general classroom.
 Emphasis on etiology, physical, and educational characteristics.
 The pre-service teacher is taught to recognize and refer exceptional learners for assessment, as well as design and implement individualized programs, instructional strategies, and classroom management strategies.

 Prerequisites: ENG 102 and EDU 250 or instructor's approval.